 Objective

-The aim of this systematic literature review is to identify efficient, cost-effective, programmes for alcohol use disorders, people at risk of alcohol-related problems and policy legislation and enforcement interventions and group them to identify the different alcohol-related programmes evaluated .
+The aim of this systematic literature review is to identify economic evaluations of programs or interventions aimed at the prevention, treatment and / or rehabilitation of alcohol use disorders, as well as to determine those types of programs, treatments or interventions that are efficient.

 Methods

-The systematic literature review was conducted by searching three databases.
+The systematic literature review was conducted by searching three databases:National Health Service Economic Evaluation Database (NHS EED), Health Technology Assessment (HTA), MEDLINE Ovid and PubMed.
 The search terms used were in English.
 No time restriction was applied.
 A data extraction form was used to draw information.
 The systematic review follows the recommendations of the Preferred Reporting Items for Systematic Review and Meta-Analysis Protocols (PRISMA-P) on reporting systematic reviews.
+The interventions were classified into three categories: “A” treatments for people with alcohol use disorders; “B” treatments for people at risk for alcohol-related problems; “C” policy legislation and enforcement interventions.

 Results

-34 papers were included.
+63 papers were included.
 In terms of treatments for people with alcohol use disorders, whatever psychosocial intervention compared to no intervention appeared to be a dominant strategy.
-In terms of treatments for people at risk of alcohol-related problems, brief intervention appears to be dominant or cost-effetive when compared to no intervention.
-Advertising controls, Tax increases, licensing, legal drinking age, and mass media campaigns seems to be a dominant or cost-effective strategy compared to no intervention or random brreath testing.
+In terms of treatments for people at risk of alcohol-related problems, brief intervention appears to be dominant or cost-effective when compared to no intervention.
+Advertising controls, Tax increases, licensing, legal drinking age, and mass media campaigns seems to be a dominant or cost-effective strategy compared to no intervention or random breath testing.

 Conclusions

 Previous reviews have been extended by depicting alcohol programs according to their efficiency.
-All types of evaluated interventions have been grouped in three categories in order to facilitate the comparison of interventions across countries.
+Despite this, the available studies in this regard are heterogeneous in their approaches and most of them do not adequately define the costs included in their analyzes, therefore, it is necessary to continue researching in terms of the effectiveness and efficiency of the interventions carried out in this area. field to be able to evaluate and help in decision-making for the management of resources and their implementation.

 Palabras clave: alcohol, revisión sistemática, eficiencia, coste-efectividad, clasificación intervenciones